16 Rooms that Showcase Modern Farmhouse Decor Done Right

 Slide into Modern Farmhouse Design

 One design technique that has catapulted farmhouse decor into the mainstream spotlight is the sliding barn door.
-Try giving this on-trend accent a modernized mood by outfitting the door with contemporary X-shape molding and a bright white paint color.
+Both practical and stylish, this on-trend accent nods to the agricultural roots of modern farmhouse style.
+Outfit a barn door with contemporary X-shape molding and bright white paint for an of-the-moment look.

-Iron, copper, chrome.
-Farmhouse style has never been one for matchy-matchy detailing, but modern farmhouse designs play up mixed metallic textures more than ever to give spaces an updated lease on life.
-Here, an iron mount holds up a sliding barn door, copper metal outfits the lighting, and chrome coats the appliances and seating, yet it all feels intentional thanks to the shiny, shimmering finish seen throughout.
+Iron, copper, brass, chrome—farmhouse style has never been one for matchy-matchy detailing, but modern farmhouse designs play up mixed metallic textures more than ever to give spaces an updated lease on life.
+Here, an iron mount holds up a sliding barn door, copper metal outfits the lighting, and chrome coats the appliances and seating, yet it all feels intentional thanks to the consistent shiny finish seen throughout.

 When one pictures a farmhouse, it's easy to imagine a cozy space built to accommodate large, friendly gatherings.
 Banquette seating was built for such occasions and has recently benefited from the upgrade of modern chair choices.
 Rather than opting for the typical spindle-back chair, try pulling up a collection of midcentury-style seating.
 This simple switch will give your space an updated excuse to throw a party.